JakeSidSmith/react-fastclick/README.md

 ## Notes

-The event triggered on touch devices is currently the same event for `touchend`, and will have `event.type` `touchend`.
+1. The event triggered on touch devices is currently the same event for `touchend`, and will have `event.type` `touchend`.
 This also means that it wont have any mouse / touch coordinates (e.g. `event.touches`, `clientX`, `pageX`).

-I will be creating synthetic events for these shortly wwith the most recent touch / mouse coords.
+    I will be creating synthetic events for these shortly with the most recent touch / mouse coords.

+2. On some devices the elements flicker after being touched.
+This can be prevented by calling `event.preventDefault()`.

 ## Support